Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

-where $S_N$ is the first sidelobe's relative amplitude of the used Dirichlet Kernel (determined numerically), and $\kappa$ a scaling factor chosen based on experiments and tuned such that the desired $P^\text{(FA)}$ can be approximately attained.
+where $S_N$ is the first sidelobe's relative amplitude of the used Dirichlet kernel \cite{johnson1992array}, and $\kappa$ a scaling factor chosen based on experiments and tuned such that the desired $P^\text{(FA)}$ can be approximately attained.
 We found $\kappa = 6$ to be a suitable value in our scenario.
+On the other hand, for MUSIC, the peak search routine returns the $\hat{Q}$ strongest peaks, where $\hat{Q}$ is estimated with the \gls{MDL} criterion~\cite{rissanen1978modeling}.

-Figure \ref{fig:NAF_Sweep} shows the probability of false alarm $P^\text{(FA)}$, probability of missed detection $P^\text{(MD)}$, defined as the percentage of undetected targets, and \gls{LAD} \gls{RMSE} curves with $N=8$ (first row) and $N=16$ (second row).
-We compare i) the optimal case of \gls{SARA} with uniform \gls {LAD} sampling against ii) cubic interpolation with uniform \gls{LAD} sampling, and iii) the worst baseline with cubic interpolation and uniform sampling in the angular domain.
+Fig.~\ref{fig:NAF_Sweep} shows probability of false alarm $P^\text{(FA)}$, probability of missed detection $P^\text{(MD)}$, defined as the percentage of undetected targets, and \gls{LAD} \gls{RMSE} with $N=16$ and $N=128$.
+We compare our proposal \gls{SARA} with uniform \gls {LAD} sampling against CUBIC and MUSIC, with uniform sampling either in \gls{LAD} or angular domain (``Angle''), respectively.
 Each curve is evaluated at noise powers $\sigma_n^2$ of $-5$~dB and $-30$~dB.
+The vertical curves at $\Delta \ell=1/(2N-1)$ representing the Rayleigh criterion for the resolution of two targets are also added.